Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Radiation-Driven Winds The Terminal Velocity

 \section{Radiation-Driven Winds \& The Terminal Velocity}

-We consider a disk with uniform brightness and total surface density: $I(r\leq r_{\rm rad})=I$ and $\Sigma(r\leq r_D)=\Sigma$, where $r_{\rm rad}$ and $r_D$ define the outer radius of the luminous and gravitating portion of the disk, respectively.
+We consider the idealized model problem of a disc with uniform brightness and total surface density: $I(r\leq r_{\rm rad})=I$ and $\Sigma(r\leq r_D)=\Sigma$, where $r_{\rm rad}$ and $r_D$ define the outer radius of the luminous and gravitating portion of the disc, respectively.
 The flux-mean opacity to absorption and scattering of photons is $\kappa$.
-The gravitational force along the polar axis above the disk is
+The gravitational force along the polar axis above the disc is